deepbands/buildseg/README.md

 - [x] Environment dependency package check.
 - [x] Add another model, like Vision Transform.
-- [ ] Add note：
+- [x] Add note：
-    - [ ] About how to training your data in AI Studio / Local.
+    - [x] About how to training your data in AI Studio / Local.
-    - [ ] About different model characteristics.
+    - [x] About different model (paper's link).
 - [ ] Accelerate:
     - [ ] PaddlePaddle setting.
-    - [ ] Add maximum pixelsize to calculate / using GDAL 'translat / warp' to make raster smaller.
+    - [ ] Add maximum pixelsize to calculate / using GDAL `translat / warp` to make raster smaller.
     - [ ] Block stacking and saving.
 - [ ] Add online map tiles support:
     - [ ] Extract building on raster in memory.